WasmCert/WasmCert-Coq/README.md

 If you prefer to avoid `npm` altogether, there are other ways to install `esy`: see <https://esy.sh/> for more information.

 Once `esy` is installed, simply type `esy` to download and install the dependencies and compile everything.
-Warning: compiling the dependencies requires having about 3 or 4 GB of RAM on your computer.
 ```bash
 esy
 ```